making/legacy-uploader/README.md

 # Legacy Uploader

-A legacy file upholder built with Spring MVC + Spring Data JPA + Bootstrap.
+A simple file upholder written with Spring MVC + Spring Data JPA + Bootstrap.

-This is similar to http://www.dotup.org/ or http://sugachan.dip.jp/obsolete/snup/ .
+This is re-implementation of legacy uploaders like http://www.dotup.org/ and http://sugachan.dip.jp/obsolete/snup/ .

 ## Screen Shot